The U.S. Once Had A Ban On Assault Weapons — Why Did It Expire?

 "It was the 1993 mass shooting at 101 California Street," she later said.
 "That was the tipping point for me.
 That's what really motivated me to push for a ban on assault weapons."

 But to secure the votes for passage, the ban's sponsors agreed to allow those who already had these guns to keep them.
-Biden now says he would initiate a buyback program instead, although it isn't clear how that might work or how effective it might be today.
+Biden now says he would initiate a buyback program instead, although it isn't clear how that might work or how effective it might be.

 Sponsors also accepted a "sunset provision" by which the 1994 ban would automatically expire after 10 years unless renewed by a vote of Congress.
-Even so, the ban only got 52 votes in the Senate on its way to inclusion in the overall crime bill, which was signed into law by President Clinton.
+Even so, the ban only got 52 votes in the Senate on its way to inclusion in the overall crime bill, which was signed into law by President Bill Clinton.

 The world turns